tubaman/mosaico-server-tests/README.md

    * `TEST_PHOTO` - This is the path to the image used for testing.
 It should be a jpg or png.
 You *must* explicitly set this one.

+TODO: check in a standard test photo so we can remove the `TEST_PHOTO` env var.

 then run: `nosetests`

 Note: This test suite must be run locally on the server where mosaico